Alzheimer's Association: History

 Jerome H. Stone founded the Alzheimer's Association with the help of several family support groups after meeting with the National Institute on Aging in 1979.
 Stone's efforts began in 1970 when his wife was first diagnosed with Alzheimer's.
 During the 1970s, there was very little information available about the disease, and only a few support groups existed at the time.
-Stone joined with seven independent groups who wanted to form a national organization.
-The groups consisted of researchers, physicians, caregivers and other humanitarians.
+Stone joined with seven independent groups that wanted to form a national organization.
+The groups consisted of researchers, physicians, caregivers, and other humanitarians.
 Together, they held their first meeting on December 4, 1979, to discuss solutions for the need for Alzheimer's information and care and a cure for the disease.

 The Alzheimer's Disease and Related Disorders Association was incorporated on April 10, 1980.
 In that year, the National Institutes of Health (NIH) invested $13 million in Alzheimer's disease research.
 In 1982, President Ronald Reagan designated the first National Alzheimer's Disease Awareness Week.

 The Association affirms has chapters in communities across the nation, with its home office located in Chicago and a public policy office in Washington, D.C.

 In January 2023, Joanne Pike succeeded Harry Johns as Association president and CEO, becoming the first woman to hold these positions in the organization's history.